 Marjorie pleated her skirt, her cheeks growing warm.
 The news did astonish, but her aunt need not veil another lecture.
 Aunt Harriet spoke against Reginald’s acquired reputation.
 The man she described did not sound like the Reginald she remembered.
 Her Reginald was charming, gentle, and made people laugh.
 He was prone to blue moods, but he buoyed others’ spirits with little effort.
 He swapped stories and put everyone at ease, equals or servants.
 No other man rivalled him.
 And he was beyond her reach.
 He was the second son of the Earl of Strathford and therefore unattainable.

 Marjorie knew who she was and where she fell in the social order.
-Even though Aunt Harriet introduced Marjorie into the society her mother gave up in marrying her father, she would always be the stable master’s daughter.
-Her connections were far beneath others.
+Even though Aunt Harriet married into a well connected family and introduced Marjorie into the society her mother gave up in marrying her father, Marjorie would always be the stable master’s daughter.
 If Reginald were to notice her, his relations and friends would despise her on principle.
 Some truths could not be softened even in daydreams.

 Marjorie despaired of making a match due to another hindrance.
 Few considered red hair, freckles, and a thin frame fashionable.
 Thankfully she had her aunt’s faith.
 Somerstone Manor promised beautiful sites and intriguing discoveries.
 She wanted to sketch each detail during her visit.

 The carriage came to a stop.
 Servants unloaded their trunks, their voices easily heard.
 “Shall we see if the inside is as overdone as the outside?”
 Aunt Harriet pulled her mouth to the side in an effort to hide her smile.